 |For every incorrect answer||-0.25||1/4th of total marks of the question|

 SBI PO – Syllabus

-After fetching necessary details on SBI PO exam pattern, candidates must pay heed to the sections and topics covered in the syllabus of SBI PO.
+After fetching the necessary details on the SBI PO exam pattern, candidates must pay heed to the sections and topics covered in the syllabus of SBI PO.

 Syllabus for SBI PO Preliminary Examination

 |Ranking/Directions/Alphabet Test||Paragraph Completion||Work & Time, Sequence & Series|

 |Seating Arrangement||Multiple Meaning /Error Spotting||Simple Interest & Compound Interest & Surds & Indices|

 Syllabus for SBI PO Mains Examination (Objective Test)

 |Reasoning||General/Economy/ Banking Awareness||English Language||Data Interpretation & Analysis||Computer Aptitude|

 |Linear Seating Arrangement||Current Affairs||Verbal Ability||Radar Graph Caselet||Computer Abbreviation|